RedTemi/mystockapp/README.md

 steps to start
-put your api key into a .env file following the pattern in .env.example in the console run `npm install` and then `npm start` to launch the app
+put your api key into a .env file following the pattern in .env.example in the console run `npm install` and then `npm run start` to launch the app

 problems
 due to a lack of experience with MUI some time was wasted with the autocomplete field in the ticker picker.